-In his home, Vihwajeeth helps by carrying water, sewing and washing clothes.
-He lives with his father and his mother.
+Vihwajeeth makes his home with his father and his mother.
+Carrying water, sewing and washing clothes are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 4 children in the family.

 For fun, Vihwajeeth enjoys swimming, playing with marbles and bicycling.
 He attends church activities and Vacation Bible School regularly and is in high school where his performance is average.